 Listen to our Creating ethical workplaces podcast which explores how organisations can support ethical behaviour through their people management practices.

-Core values exist in most organisations, whether they’ve been consciously created through many years of leaders behaving in a certain way or left to chance, and whether or not they are formally articulated.
-Whatever policies and programmes are in place, it’s the organisation’s values that provide the framework for the company’s culture and decision-making.
-These core values will be the foundation of any ethics programme.
+Core values exist in most organisations, whether they’ve been consciously created practice or left to chance, and whether or not they are formally articulated.
+An organisation’s values provide a framework for the company’s culture and decision-making.

 In the rapidly changing world of work, there is not always a ‘golden rule’ or ‘best practice’ to help practitioners navigate workplace dilemmas.
-The ability to exercise situational judgement is critical to operating effectively in this environment and making the best possible decisions, by drawing on both one’s knowledge and sensitivity to the ethical choices.
+The ability to exercise situational judgement is critical to making the best possible decisions, by drawing on both knowledge and sensitivity to the ethical choices.

 - Is it consistent with the organisation's code of ethics?